 Explain the neural network and the type of data set used.

-Step 1:
+3.1 Turbulence Simulation

 Discuss Fourier Fast Transform and the part it has to play in motion deblurring (Frequency vs turbulence)

 In this step, I ran a simulation engine in MATLAB using images from the places365_standard and OTIS dataset.
 I used the ground truths from this dataset to generate 10 frames of distorted images as seen in figure.
 When the distorted frames are combined as a video, one can see the turbulence flow generated.
 The turbulence is achieved using image warping repetitively on the input image.
 The warp map and distorted frame is then saved to a folder after each iteration.